PyroWilDx/AniLody/README.md

 ## App Set-Up

-The configuration file is located at `config/Settings.txt`.
-Below is a list of the available settings and their usage.
+The configuration file is located at `config/Config.txt`.
+Below is a list of available configurations and their usage.

 - `userSite` &ndash; Website from which your anime list will be fetched.